DevABM/Task/Jan/Day29/task29_answers.md

 This is a basic example, and your specific Jenkins Workflow may have additional stages, such as deploying to production or promoting the build to a different environment.
 You can customize the Jenkins Workflow to fit your specific needs and requirements.
 #
-9. How to create continuous deployment in Jenkins?<br>
+9. How to create continuous deployment in Jenkins?
 #
 Continuous Deployment (CD) is a software development practice where code changes are automatically built, tested, and deployed to production.
 In Jenkins, you can set up a CD pipeline by using the following steps: